oroinc/platform/UPGRADE-1.9.md

             - 1
             - 2
 ```
-- `Oro\Bundle\DataAuditBundle\EventListener\KernelListener` added to the class cache and constructor have container as performance improvement

-####DataGridBundle
-- Services with tag `oro_datagrid.extension.formatter.property` was marked as private
-- JS collection models format changed to maintain compatibility with Backbone collections: now it is always list of models, and additional parameters are passed through the options

 ####DistributionBundle:
 - Fix `priority` attribute handling for `routing.options_resolver` tag to be conform Symfony standards.
 New behaviour: the higher the priority, the sooner the resolver gets executed.